 Parenting can be rewarding yet riddled with anxiety and stress.
 From the moment your child enters the world, nothing will ever be the same again, and neither will you.
 It is an emotional rollercoaster with all of the ups, downs and loop-the-loops you can think of.
 But unlike a rollercoaster where you can see the track clearly in front of you, life as a parent is simply not something that can be predicted or anticipated.
-Parenting is a wonderful blessing but it comes with stress.
+Parenting is a wonderful blessing but it comes with difficult situations and stress.
 That is why I am happy to share some coping skills for stressed parents.
 Stress management techniques are essential for parents to keep a healthy state of mind and function at their best.

 Part of being a parent is being able to juggle a million demanding and important things all at the same time.
 This pressure can start to become stressful after a while, especially if it is not managed effectively.
-Parents are just human after all, and when it feels like all you do is run around and put out a number of ‘’fires’’ all day, it’s time to reassess your stress levels as a parent.
+Parents are just human after all.
+When it feels like all you do is run around and put out a number of ‘’fires’’ all day, it’s time to reassess your stress levels as a parent.
+Stressed parents are a reality of a world that has an ever increasing pace and this can take a toll on our mental health.

-If you are feeling tired, overwhelmed, mentally, physically and physiologically exhausted and the thought of cutting yet another piece of toast into a cheesy triangle makes you want to lie in a dark room and listen to the tap drip – then you will be delighted to know two things: One, you are not alone and two, it is possible to alter the amount of parental stress you are experiencing every day.
+If you are feeling tired, overwhelmed, mentally, physically and physiologically exhausted and the thought of cutting yet another piece of toast into a cheesy triangle makes you want to lie in a dark room and listen to the tap drip – then you will be delighted to know two things.
+One, you are not alone.
+And two, it is possible to alter the amount of parental stress you are experiencing every day.
+Healthy coping skills will provide you with healthy ways to deal with negative emotions in a stressful situation.

 Why Does Stress From Parenting Happen?